GriffinCammarota/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Now open your file browser and navigate to: (C:)>inetpub>wwwroot>osTicket>include -In this folder find the file “ost-sampleconfig.php” -Rename it to “ost-config.php”
+- Now open your file browser and navigate to: (C:)>inetpub>wwwroot>osTicket>include
+- In this folder find the file “ost-sampleconfig.php”
+- Rename it to “ost-config.php”

--On that same file right click and go to properties>security>advanced -Disable inheritance>remove all
+- On that same file right click and go to properties>security>advanced
+- Disable inheritance>remove all
--New permissions>Everyone>All (this is so that the osTicket installer has   permission to manipulate this file)
+- New permissions>Everyone>All (this is so that the osTicket installer has   permission to manipulate this file)

 -Back on the browser click “continue”
 -Name Helpdesk (eg. Griffin Helpdesk)